splunk/splunk-operator/docs/Examples.md

 ### Example: Cluster Manager
-In the ClusterMaster example, app3 and app4 are installed on any indexer instances that are managed by the cluster manager.
+In this example, app3 and app4 are installed on any indexer instances that are managed by the cluster manager.
 App5 and app6 are installed locally on the ClusterMaster instance.

 ```yaml
 apiVersion: enterprise.splunk.com/v2